Skip to content

 Supported deployment types

-Currently, the only supported and tested installation method is Fully decoupled (decoupled AZs with management outside the AZ).
-Work is ongoing to support Fully integrated (hyperconverged with management on the AZ) and Centrally managed hyperconverged (hyperconverged AZs with management outside the AZ).
+Currently, the only supported and tested installation method is Fully decoupled (decoupled AZs with the management plane on a dedicated management cluster outside the AZ).
+Work is ongoing to support Fully integrated (hyperconverged with management on the AZ) and Centrally managed hyperconverged (hyperconverged AZs with the management plane on a dedicated management cluster).

 Recommendations